K.S.A. 82a-1029 describes the requirement for each Groundwater Management District to prepare a management program for

 On December 17, 1998, the District formally closed to new appropriations through another revision to K.A.R.
 5-25-4.
 As a result of these management objectives and regulations, the water level declines have been limited.
 In severely dry years, the District does experience declines in the local Great Bend Prairie aquifer.
 However, in years of average to above average precipitation, the District recharges quickly.

-In an effort to continue to move forward, the District has recently reviewed and revised the management program.
-The District board approved the revised management program to be submitted to the Chief Engineer for consideration and approval in October's board meeting.
-This program was submitted to the Chief Engineer on October 12, 2018.
+On October 11, 2018, the District board approved a revision to the management program and submitted it to the Chief Engineer for consideration and approval.
 On January 02, 2019, the Chief Engineer approved the revised program.
-The District will hold a public hearing in accordance with K.S.A.
+Following a public notice period, the District held a public hearing in accordance with K.S.A.
 82a-1029 on February 21, 2019 in St John, KS.